 One billion people use Instagram every month, making it a tempting target for any hacker.
-If you’ve noticed that something weird is happening to your account, revoke access to any suspicious third-party apps, change your password, and enable two-factor authentication.
+If you’ve noticed that something weird is happening to your account, don’t waste time searching, “my Instagram was hacked”.
+Follow these tips to keep your account secure:

-When somebody attempts to change your Instagram password or email, the app will send you a confirmation letter.
+When somebody attempts to change your Instagram password or email, the app will send you a confirmation message.
 You can revert this change and prevent the attacker from taking over your profile.

 To recover your stolen account, tap Get help signing in (Android) or Forgot password? (iOS) on the login screen and follow the instructions.
 If you’re still unable to recover your account, report the issue to Instagram.
 Once they contact you, verify your identity.